shakkednoy/shakkednoy.github.io/index.md

 layout: page
 ---

 Hi, I'm Shakked!
-Beginning in fall 2022, I'll be a first-year PhD student in the Economics Department at MIT.
-I'm interested in labor economics, behavioral economics, and political economy.
+I'm currently a first-year PhD student in the Economics Department at MIT, interested in labor economics, behavioral economics, and political economy.

 I'm originally from New Zealand, where I studied economics, math, and philosophy at Victoria University of Wellington.
 Before starting my PhD, I worked as a predoctoral research assistant at Motu Economic & Public Policy Research and at MIT.